oaprograms/lingo-player/README.md

 ## Contributing

 Anyone is very welcome to contribute to this project.
-In case you are interested, contact me at ognjen.apic at gmail.com.
+In case you are interested, contact me at ognjen.apic at gmail.com, or start an issue.

 **Planned features in future (help is welcome):**